AlirezaSoltaniJazi/xcrun-/README.md

 # xcrun+

-A project to run command on multiple iOS simulator devices
+A project to run a command on multiple iOS simulator devices by using xcrun